Gallicchio-Lab/openmm_sdm_workflow/README.md

 VERSION 0.2.0

-A workflow to setup Single Decoupling alchemical binding free energy calculations with OpenMM.
+A workflow to setup the Single Decoupling Method (SDM) for alchemical binding free energy calculations in implicit solvent with OpenMM.
+A similar method on explicit solvent is upcoming.

 ## Contributors